-I Introduction
+Introduction

 The male/female gap in labor market compensation has declined significantly over the past three decades in many developed countries.
-In the U.S., the female/male ratio of median annual earnings for full time workers has increased from 0.62 in 1979 to 0.83 in 2014 (BLS 2015).
+In the U.S., the female/male ratio of median annual earnings for full time workers has increased from 0.62 in 1979 to 0.83 in 2014 (Bureau of Labor Statistics 2015).
 In countries that measure the gender gap in hourly earnings the female/male ratio is even higher-for example, in 2014 it was 0.88 in Canada (CANSIM) and in 2015 it was 0.91 in the UK (Office for National Statistics 2015).
 In comparison, the pace of change in the gender segregation of employment in recent decades has been glacial.
-In an early study of gender occupational segregation, Gross (1968) reported that the Duncan index of segregation was steady at roughly 0.67 from 1900-1960.
+In an early study of gender occupational segregation, Gross (1968) reported that the Duncan index1 of segregation was steady at roughly 0.67 from 1900-1960.
 In the five decades since then, it has fallen by just 25%, to just over 0.50 in 2012.
 Most of this convergence was in the 1970's and 1980's; Blau et al. (2013) report that while the Duncan index declined by over 10 percentage points in the 1970s and 1980s, it declined by just over 3 percentage points in the following two decades.
 The index tells us that the overall segregation of males and females remains substantial: in recent years over half of men (or women) would need to change occupations for the occupational distributions of male and female employment to be the same.

-It is important to understand why gender occupational segregation persists, as it accounts for part of the remaining gap between male and female compensation.
-While the within-occupation wage gap fell by nearly 50% from 1970 to 2012, the between-occupation component of the wage gap (the part related to gender occupational segregation) actually rose slightly over this time period.
-As a result, the proportion of the wage gap that is attributable to occupational segregation has increased, from around 20% in 1970 to 32% in 2012.
-Persistent segregation of the genders across occupations also implies that the sectoral change that accompanies economic growth is likely to have important effects on the relative compensation of men and women.
-For example, Borghans et al. (2014) argue that technological changes has increased the importance of interpersonal skills, thereby reducing the gender wage gap over time.
+It is important to understand why gender occupational segregation persists.
+It accounts for part of the remaining gap between male and female compensation-the within-occupation wage gap fell by nearly 50% from 1970 to 2012, while the between-occupation component of the wage gap (the part related to gender occupational segregation) rose slightly.
+Persistent segregation of the genders across occupations implies that sectoral change that accompanies economic growth is likely to have important effects on the relative compensation of men and women.
 Finally, if occupational segregation is of intrinsic policy interest, an effective response must be rooted in an understanding of its sources.